mandober/cs-debrief/data/database-theory/db_meta/glossary.md

-# Abbreviations
+# Glossary

-Glossary - SQL Server 2016:
+Glossary for SQL Server 2016:
 https://docs.microsoft.com/en-us/previous-versions/sql/sql-server-2016/ms165911(v=sql.130)

-## DB
+## Database
-Database.
-A database is a collection of structured data.
+Database (DB or db) is a collection of structured data.

 ## RDB
 Relational Database - databases that have multiple tables that contain related data.